SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 Setting up Azure DevOps for Continuous Integration with a SharePoint Framework solution requires the following steps:

 1. Creating the Build Definition
-2. Installing NodeJS
+1. Installing NodeJS
-3. Restoring dependencies
+1. Restoring dependencies
-4. Executing Unit Tests
+1. Executing Unit Tests
+1. Importing test results
-5. Importing code coverage information
+1. Importing code coverage information
-6. Bundling the solution
+1. Bundling the solution
-7. Packaging the solution
+1. Packaging the solution
-8. Preparing the artifacts
+1. Preparing the artifacts
-9. Publishing the artifacts
+1. Publishing the artifacts

 ### Creating the Build Definition
 The Build Definition, as its name suggests, includes all the definitions and their configurations for the build.
 Start setting up your Continuous Integration by creating a new build definition and link it to your repository.